Schumacher-Group-UPB/PULSE/README.md

 ![resources/banner.png](resources/banner.png)

 P.U.L.S.E. is a CUDA-accelerated Solver for the nonlinear two-dimensional Schrödinger Equation.
 Primarily developped to simulate Polariton Condensates, PULSE is able to do much more than that!
-We use cache-friendly grid division to achieve the maximum possible performance while minimizing code pollution through agressive optimizations.
+We use cache-friendly grid division to achieve the maximum possible performance while avoiding code pollution through agressive optimizations.
 P.U.L.S.E. can also solve ...

 # Requirements